jimwatt/P4-advancedlanelines/writeup.md

 ![alt text][image21]

-Selecting only the points detected in both color spaces yields the following collection of pixels as candidates for the lane lines.
+Selecting only the points detected in both color spaces yields the following collection of pixels as candidates for the lane lines:

 ![alt text][image9]

 #### Gradient Thresholding####

 We also detect lane line pixels by computing and thresholding of the gradients in the S-channel of the HSV color space.
 We apply thresholds on the size of the x and y gradients individually, as well as their magnitude.

 I did not find much additional benefit when including direction of the gradient.

 The image below shows which pixels are detected using gradients.